Material Handling · 2–5 min talk

 Key Hazards

-• Finger injuries during placement
+• Pinched fingers during placement or release

 2–3 Minute Talk Script